-Glenn Gaesser is a professor of Exercise and Wellness in the School of Nutrition and Health Promotion, and is director of the Healthy Lifestyles Research Center, at Arizona State University.
-Professor Gaesser has had prior academic appointments at the University of Virginia and UCLA.
+Glenn Gaesser is a professor in the College of Health Solutions at Arizona State University, and has had prior academic appointments at the University of Virginia and UCLA.
 He is a Fellow of the American College of Sports Medicine.

 Professor Gaesser was graduated Phi Beta Kappa from the University of California, Berkeley, where he also received his M.A. and Ph.D. degrees with a specialization in exercise physiology.